 Driving offences and car insurance

+The effects of a driving offence is often hit hardest on car insurance.
+What can seem a relatively minor offence can significantly increase the cost of a car insurance policy.
 If you have been convicted of a driving offence, it is important to contact your insurance provider and update them on the situation.
 This will of course immediately increase the amount you need to pay, but if you fail to tell them and continue to use your vehicle on public roads, the chances are that if you’re involved in an accident, your insurance will be void and the company may refuse to pay out.

 Driving penalty notices

+There are various types of penalty notices that an offender can receive, either at the roadside where the offence was committed, or through the post.
+The most common type being a Fixed Penalty Notice which often has penalty points associated with the offence, or a non-endorsable penalty notice which has none.
 The registered owner of a vehicle may also receive a Notice of Intended Prosecution through the post or a verbal warning that prosecution is being considered at the scene of the offence.